 - 1. Place the cover on the computer and slide the cover until it clicks into place. - 2.
-Tighten the captive screws to secure the cover to the computer. - 3.
 Follow the procedure in After Working Inside Your Computer

 Removing the front bezel

 - 1. Follow the procedure in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
 To remove the front bezel: - a.
 Lift the tabs to release the front bezel from the computer [1]. - b.
 Remove the front bezel from the computer [2].